- Date : 06/04/2018

 In dollar terms, this ranges from around $500 to $1,322.
 Compare that to prices in Germany and the US five years ago.

-Buying health insurance while travelling to the US, arguably a favourite travel destination for Indians, is not mandatory, but advisable for the reason cited above.
+Buying travel health insurance while travelling to the US, arguably a favourite travel destination for Indians, is not mandatory, but advisable for the reason cited above.

 However, there is another compelling reason to do so.
 More and more countries are making travel insurance mandatory for visitors to entry into their country, primarily because an uninsured visitor can be a major liability for their state healthcare systems.